-Brazil opens first trials over January 8 riots
+Brazil opens trials over pro-Bolsonaro riots, one convicted

 - Damning cell phone video -

-But prosecutors said the first accused, 51-year-old Aecio Pereira, had openly incited a coup.
+But prosecutors said the first accused had openly incited a coup.

-Santos said the evidence against him included a cell phone video he recorded during the riots, in which he appeared in front of the Senate chamber celebrating the invasion, wearing a T-shirt with the words "Federal Military Intervention."
+Prosecutor Carlos Frederico Santos said the evidence against Pereira included a cell phone video he recorded during the riots, in which he appeared at the front of the Senate chamber celebrating the invasion.

 "His support for the coup-mongering intent of the anti-democratic horde is irrefutable," Santos said.